sveinbjornt/Platypus/Documentation/Documentation.md

 If you want to keep your own modified nib for repeated use, you can simply save a copy, edit it and add it to **Bundled Files** when you create an app.
 It will then overwrite the default MainMenu.nib file:

 The Platypus command line tool also allows you to specify an alternate nib file using the `-H` flag.
-See the [man page](http://sveinbjorn.org/files/manpages/platypus.man.html) for details.
+See the [man page](https://sveinbjorn.org/files/manpages/platypus.man.html) for details.

-### Can I prompt for user input (STDIN) in my Platypus-wrapped scripts?
+### Can I prompt for user input via `stdin` in my Platypus-wrapped scripts?

 No. Platypus applications do not present the user with an interactive shell, and therefore no bidirectional communication can take place using standard input.
 Platypus apps can only capture and display the text output of your script.
-They cannot prompt for input via STDIN, and will not be able to do so in the foreseeable future.
-This means that any commands that require input via STDIN, such as `sudo`, or Python's `input()` will not work from within a Platypus application.
+They cannot prompt for input via `stdin`, and will not be able to do so in the foreseeable future.
+This means that any commands that require input via `stdin`, such as `sudo`, or Python's `input()` will not work from within a Platypus application.

 ### Is there a way to sign Platypus-generated apps so they don't require GateKeeper approval?